 Travel insurance is different from health insurance and is specific to the country you are travelling to.
 Therefore, if you already have health insurance please do not assume it will cover you whilst you are abroad.
 You will need to check the details as this often isn't sufficient for overseas travel.

 It is essential that you have comprehensive travel insurance that covers you for the following; injury, illness, repatriation, emergency medical care, and both public and private medical treatment should you need it whilst on the placement.
-Your insurance must cover you for basic water sports.
+Your insurance must cover you for basic water sports and zip-lining.

 With regards to which travel insurance provider to go with, there are many different options to choose from.
 Please take your time to research the different insurance providers and policies, and ensure the above is included in the policy you choose.
 Although we aren't travel insurance experts, you can find some top tips on choosing a provider here.